karlyndiary/Restaurant-Ratings-Analysis/README.md

 ### Hospitality Insights:
 - How does the type of alcohol service offered vary by restaurants in each city?
 ```
-66.92% of restaurants don't offer alcohol in all four cities, ie., Jiutepec, San Luis Potosí, Cuernavaca and Ciudad Victoria combined.
-6.93% of restaurants in all cities offer full bar and 26.15% of restaurants offer wine and beer.
+In the four cities combined—Jiutepec, San Luis Potosí, Cuernavaca, and Ciudad Victoria—66.92% of restaurants don't offer alcohol, 6.93% offer a full bar, and 26.15% offer wine and beer.
 ```
 - What transportation methods are most commonly used by consumers in different cities?
 ```
-In Ciudad Victoria, 78% of consumers travel by public transportation
+61% of consumers use public transportation, 27% use cars, and 11% walk.
 ```
-- How does the presence of alcohol service influence consumer ratings in different regions?
+- How does the presence of alcohol service influence consumer ratings?
 ```
-Mexican cuisine is the most preferred, followed by American cuisine.
+Among non-drinkers, 303 rated their experience as highly satisfactory, 289 as satisfactory, and 170 as unsatisfactory.
+For wine and beer consumers, the ratings were 146 highly satisfactory, 105 satisfactory, and 68 unsatisfactory.
+At full bars, 37 rated highly satisfactory, 27 satisfactory, and 16 unsatisfactory.
 ```
-- What percentage of restaurants allow smoking in each city or state?
+- What percentage of restaurants allow smoking in each state?
 ```
-Mexican cuisine is the most preferred, followed by American cuisine.
+Roughly 73% of restaurants maintain smoke-free policies, while only 1.5% in San Luis Potosí and Morelo allow smoking in bar sections.
+About 7% of restaurants permit smoking overall, with approximately 18.46% offering designated smoking areas.
 ```

 ### Behavior Insights: